svannib/Nerd_Herd_TTS/README.md

 ## Mods
 Warhammer is a game with a very complicated and dynamic ruleset.
 This can make the game challenging to set up and play, but it also brings a big advantage.
 A LOT of nerds play it, and it just so happens that nerds are often good at programming, organising and automatising things.
 A community of 40k player has created two very important tools to play warhammer:
-- **The [Battleforged mod](https://github.com/TTSWarhammer40k/Battleforged-Workshop-Mod-Compilation):** A tool that contains and a vast collection of maps and models.
+- **The [ForgeOrg mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3137407072):** A tool that contains and a vast collection of maps and models.
 Installation intructions are in their GitHub, since the table and the models need to be present on your machine.
 - **The [competitive 40k map](https://steamcommunity.com/sharedfiles/filedetails/?id=2716384879):** A TTS table made specifically for 40k
-- **The [Yellowscribe Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2920625970) and its [companion website](https://yellowscribe.xyz/):** Yellowscribe allows you to convert a battlescribe ```.rosz``` file into datasheets which can be assigned to ```battleforged```models and the be used to generate an army automatically.
-Keeping the datasheets and the models separated allows you to keep up with the latest rules without constantly updating model descriptions.

 Subscribe to all of them (you will find a lot of other useful stuff in the TTS mods, like a trophy for your opponent's epic snake eyes charge)
 <img src="images/army_setup/snake_eyes.PNG" alt="drawing" width="1200"/>